Otagera/chatterbox/README.md

 # Chatterbox

 Chatterbox is a Node.js application designed for robust, secure log management and background job processing.
 It provides a web interface for viewing and managing logs, users, and applications, alongside a comprehensive API for programmatic log ingestion and administrative tasks.
-Built with TypeScript, it utilizes MikroORM for database interactions (MongoDB), Express for handling HTTP requests, Pug with Tailwind CSS for the web UI, HTMX for a dynamic user experience, and BullMQ (with Redis) for managing background queues (including email sending).
+Built with TypeScript, it utilizes MikroORM for database interactions (MongoDB), Express with Express-Promise-Router for handling HTTP requests, Pug with Tailwind CSS for the web UI, HTMX for a dynamic user experience, and BullMQ (with Redis) for managing background queues (including email sending).

 ## Key Features